Can I take the professional courses during the evening or part-time?

 Do I need to complete all of the prerequisite courses before applying to the program?

 No, students who are still completing prerequisites may be accepted into the program.
-However, the prerequisite courses must be complete prior to the fall semester.
+However, the prerequisite courses must be completed prior to the fall semester.

 How can I obtain an application for the Respiratory Care Program?

 For complete information on the application process, download an application packet from the Respiratory Care webpage.

 Applications are accepted January 15th through March 15th for the succeeding fall class.
 Applications received after the deadline will be considered on a space-available basis.

 How many students are admitted into the Respiratory Care Program?

 Twenty students are admitted each year.
 The program begins in August.

 Will I be able to work while enrolled in the program?